squirrelphp/queries/README.md

 - MySQL, all versions (at least 5.5+ is recommended)
 - MariaDB, all versions (MariaDB behaves almost identical to MySQL)
-- SQLite, all versions, although native UPSERT queries are only supported in SQLite 3.24+ (which is included in PHP 7.3+), the functionality is emulated in lower versions
+- SQLite, all versions, although native UPSERT queries are only supported in SQLite 3.24+, the functionality is emulated in lower versions
 - Postgres version 9.5 and above, because UPSERT queries were implemented in 9.5

 The functionality in this library has been tested against real versions of these databases to make sure it works, although there might be edge cases which warrant adjustments.
 If you find any issues please report them.